azat-co/react-foundation/react-intro.md

 1. Hello World
 1. JSX
 1. Babel and Webpack
-1. Hellow World with JSX
+1. Hello World with JSX

 ---